Robbie-Palmer/personal-blog/_posts/2020-07-25-why-you-should-not-buy-a-house.md

 - Move house

-This process takes months and can be scuppered by:
+This process takes months and can be further stalled by:
 - Struggling to find a suitable house
 - Mortgage application rejection
 - Losing out on a bid (including getting